-Enterprise-grade DDoS mitigation provided by Black Lotus
+Enterprise-grade DDoS protection provided by Black Lotus

 Today we announced our new partnership with Los Angeles-based Black Lotus to provide enterprise-grade network security and DDoS mitigation services to VentraIP.

 Customers may recall back in June 2012, our network was subjected to several large scale DDoS attacks, which caused packet loss and service degradation, and while at the time, we used every available method to mitigate these attacks and worked with our upstream providers to prevent attacks of this nature affecting our infrastructure, it was clear that we needed a solution that we designed to detect and mitigate attacks as required by our Chief Technical Officer and his technical team.